Skip to main content

 Right to dispute errors on your reports

-• Review your tenant screening report, check for inaccurate or outdated information, and dispute any errors.
-If your tenant screening report contains a credit report from one of the nationwide credit reporting agencies, you can dispute that error with the credit reporting company or the company that provided the erroneous information or both.
+If your tenant screening report contains a credit report from one of the nationwide credit reporting companies, you can dispute that error with the credit reporting company, or the company that provided the erroneous information, or both.

 Housing discrimination can take many forms .
-For example, a landlord that refuses to rent to anyone with a criminal history may be in violation of the Fair Housing Act.
+For example, a landlord who refuses to rent to anyone with a criminal history may be in violation of the Fair Housing Act.
 If you think a landlord discriminated against you by denying your rental application or by evicting you because of your race, color, national origin (country of origin or ancestry), religion, sex (including sexual orientation or gender identity), familial status (families with children or pregnancy), or disability, you can file a complaint with the Department of Housing and Urban Development .

 If you have a problem with credit or consumer reporting, such as tenant screening, you can submit a complaint online or by calling (855) 411-CFPB (2372).